ho-thanh-und/tp/docs/DeveloperGuide.md

 ### Use Cases

-**Use case: UC01 - Listing applicants**
+**Use case: UC01 - Listing candidates**

 **MSS**
-1. User requests the list of applicants
+1. User requests the list of candidate
-1. QuickHire shows the list of applicants
+1. QuickHire shows the list of candidate

    Use case ends.